LEGAL

 • Directly from you – for example, from insurance applications or in connection with your other communications with us.

-• Indirectly from you – for example, from observing your actions on our websites, including through the use of “cookies” as described on our websites, or as may otherwise be developed over time based on your interactions with us.
+• Indirectly from you – for example, from observing your actions on our websites, including through the use of “cookies” as described on our websites, as permitted, or described in those other third-party sites’ own privacy policies, or as may otherwise be developed over time based on your interactions with us.

 Use of Personal Information

-We may use or disclose the Personal Information we collect for one or more of the following purposes:
+We may from time to time use your Personal Information for the following reasons:

-• To fulfill or meet the reason you provided the information and for our everyday business purposes – for example, to obtain quotations for insurance or other insurance or financial industry services (including those procured proactively and/or in connection with the movement of a book of business from one provider to another) on your behalf; to obtain insurance (or similar products) on your behalf or to facilitate the performance of related services by other industry service providers; to maintain or service your account or insurance, including by reporting claims of loss to other industry service providers, such as insurance carriers and adjusters; to evaluate our performance or offerings; and to make reports to credit bureaus.
+to fulfill or meet the reason you provided the information and for our everyday business purposes, such as to obtain quotations for insurance or other insurance or financial industry services (including those procured proactively and/or in connection with the movement of a book of business from one provider to another) on your behalf; to obtain insurance (or similar products) on your behalf or to facilitate the performance of related services by other industry service providers; to maintain or service your account or insurance, including by reporting claims of loss to other industry service providers, such as insurance carriers and adjusters; to evaluate our performance or offerings; to allow risk management or actuarial evaluation of prospective or existing placements; to confer with medical professionals if necessary regarding a relevant claim; and to make reports to credit bureaus.
 We may also save your information to facilitate new quotations or placements.

-• To comply with, or exercise rights under, applicable law – for example to make required or advisable reports to insurance regulatory, law enforcement or other similarly situated authorities; to respond to and comply with court orders, applicable law, and other legal requirements; and to defend ourselves against claims and to enforce our rights or protect our employees or property.
+for legal reasons, such as to make required or advisable reports to insurance regulatory, law enforcement or other similarly situated authorities including government authorities; to respond to and comply with court orders, applicable law, and other legal requirements; and to defend ourselves against claims and to enforce our rights or protect our employees or property.

-• To market products and services to you, including through the use of targeted or similar advertising on the internet.
+for our own marketing purposes, so that we may offer you our products and services, including through the use of targeted or similar advertising on the internet.

-• To evaluate or effect a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, in which Personal Information held by us about our consumers is among the assets evaluated or transferred.
+to evaluate, negotiate or effect a business transaction (e.g., a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets), in which Personal Information held by us about our consumers or website users is among the assets evaluated or transferred.

 Sharing of Personal Information under the CCPA